openframeworks/ofBook/project_eva/chapter.md

 The selection process took ~9 months and included three phases:

  1. Request for qualifications (RFQ): jury select 6 artists based on portfolio
- 2. Request for Proposals (RFP): jury select 3 finalists based on preliminary artistic concept
+ 2. Request for proposals (RFP): jury select 3 finalists based on preliminary artistic concept
  3. Final concept: jury selects winner based on complete project proposal (photo montage, video simulation, detailed budget, technical details, production calendar, supplier and collaborator list)

 After passing all phases we were officially commissioned by the Public Art Bureau in June 2012.